Subscribe Today

 Intervention

-The Common Ground Discovery Chatbot Quiz was designed to challenge perceptions on issues such as gun control, immigration, and climate change.
+The Correcting Policy Misperceptions Chatbot was designed to challenge perceptions on gun control, immigration, and climate change

 Findings